Hypfer/Valetudo/docs/_pages/general/capabilities-overview.md

 Snapshots are made automatically by the robots firmware.
 They're basically backups.
 Use this if your robot has lost track of where it is and somehow corrupted the map.

+## PersistentMapControlCapability <a id="PersistentMapControlCapability"></a>

+This capability enables you to control whether the robot persists its map across cleanups.
+When persisted maps are disabled, a new map is generated on each new full cleanup.

+## RawCommandCapability <a id="RawCommandCapability"></a>

+This capability enables you to send raw commands to your robot.
+Also, it has to be explicitly enabled in the Valetudo config to be available.

 ## SpeakerTestCapability <a id="SpeakerTestCapability"></a>

 This capability enables you to play a test sound at the configured volume level.